Knowledge Exchange and Commercialisation Seminars

 Application deadline: apply at any time

 BBSRC has a responsibility to enable the optimal and successful application of the excellent research and capabilities it funds.
 It must ensure the widest benefit to society and the economy both within and beyond the UK.
 Application may lead to direct financial impact through commercialisation or, more commonly, through the development of research outcomes to deliver wider benefit in a range of different areas of society and the economy.

 It is therefore essential for researchers to take into account all intellectual assets associated with research activity in order to maximise impact.
-Please see our Knowledge exchange and commercialisation policy (see downloads section) for more details.
+Please see our Knowledge exchange and commercialisation policy (see downloads) for more details.

 Possible seminar format and content

 - A half day with networking and panel discussion

 - Academic staff and academic-related colleagues involved in developing the programme and encouraging attendance

 - Audience/speakers could include academic staff, university business development staff, knowledge exchange professionals, technology transfer specialists, patent attorneys, KTP advisors and representatives of life sciences businesses

 Possible topics for discussion

 - Research organisation strategy and policies surrounding intellectual asset management

 - Practical and flexible approaches to achieve greater impact: